 Truth be told, we’re ok with that.
 At this point, one husband and three children in, I’m thinking the production team of the Bachelor probably would not be giving me a call back.
 Sigh.

-Here’s the main level bathroom we remodeled in our cape cod style home in Maryland.
-This was how it looked when we bought the house (BEFORE). *This post contains some affiliate links.
-Please read my full disclosure policy here*.
+Above is a picture of the main level bathroom we remodeled in our cape cod style home in Maryland.
+This was how it looked when we bought the house (BEFORE).

 Not so cottage-y to say the least.